rq-Chen/rq-Chen.github.io/Homepage.md

   - k-means clustering, multidimensional scaling, silhouette evaluation
   - Dynamic general linear model, unsupervised learning

-**Functional Connectivity Microstates as Biomarkers of the Mind (Ongoing Project)**
+**Functional Connectivity Microstates as Biomarkers of the Mind ([Ongoing Project](microstate-research/))**

-- Established the link between microstates and activity of the Default Mode Network (DMN) among different task conditions
+- Established the link between the proportion/transition probability/connection strength of a specific microstate and activity of the Default Mode Network under different task conditions
 - Explored the interaction between alpha oscillation and microstates’ internal dynamics